alcy/perf-cal-2020/pcal20.md

 ## Tomcat on AWS

-The performance context here is a mobile-user application running on top of a Tomcat thread-server that also communicates with third-party web services, such as hotel and rental-car reservation systems.
+The cloud environment presented here is Amazon Web Services (AWS).
+A mobile-user application runs on top of a Tomcat thread-server that also communicates with third-party web services, such as hotel and rental-car reservation systems.
-A variable number of cloud application instances are active during each 24 hour business cycle, depending on the user traffic.
+The number of AWS cluster instances varies throughout each 24 hour business cycle, depending on the incoming mobile-user traffic.
-The elastic capacity requirements are handled automatically by Amazon Web Services (AWS).
+The elastic capacity requirements are handled automatically by the AWS cloud services.

-This particular AWS cloud configuration can be summarized as:
+This particular AWS cloud configuration and operation can be summarized as:

   * Elastic load balancer (ELB)
   * AWS Elastic Cluster (EC2) instance type `m4.10xlarge` with 20 CPUs or 40 VPUs